 Compulsory Reporting Webforms live on Commission website

 In the last Quality Bulletin, there was information regarding the forthcoming release of webforms to facilitate compulsory reporting.
 These webforms are now live on the Commission’s website.
-The Reportable assault webform and the Unexplained absence webform should be used instead of the previous paper forms.
+For more information, refer to the Compulsory reporting for approved providers of residential aged care services page on our website.

 The new webforms make it easier to submit reports to the Commission and allow the Commission to process the information more efficiently.